Behind the Exhibition

 Birds, mammals, insects & reptiles feeding, breeding and sheltering within their embrace.
 While decayed heartwood and hard sapwood provide the perfect combination of comfort and protection.
-Unsurprisingly, the biological diversity of our flora and fauna depend upon these decaying bodies to survive.
+The biological diversity of our flora and fauna depend upon these decaying bodies to survive.

 Imaginings

-Just as they nourish our physical existence, indeed they offer as much to our imaginations.
-As adults, leaving most childhood fancies behind, we find escape and sanctuary in nature.
+As they nourish our physical existence, indeed they offer as much to our imaginations.
+Adults, leaving most of our childhood fancies behind, find escape and sanctuary in nature.
 Forests feature in our childhood psyche as places of magic.

 In the stories that reared us, dead trees offer powerful symbolism, their gnarled twisted forms providing ghostly forest playgrounds.

-Hero’s in myths and legends must pass through the forest to complete their mission.
-Meeting mythical creatures, good and bad along the way.
-Dead trees are cast as magical abodes, lurking lairs, and haunted beings.
-Not only do witches, trolls, fairies and elves hide in the forest, the trees themselves are animated and able to help or hinder.
+Hero’s of myth and legend must pass through the forest to complete their mission, meeting with mythical creatures, good and bad.
+Dead trees as magical abodes, lurking lairs, and haunted beings.
+Not only do witches, trolls, fairies and elves hide in the forest, the trees themselves come to life, able to help or hinder.

 Elemental